jasonlin316/ACE-Tool-Kit/README.md

  ### Brief Intro
  A tool for replacing traditional USB drive and cloud drive.
 Aim for convience and security.
   ### Development Status
  - [X] 1.
-Read NFC signal and prompt command line
+Read NFC signal and prompt command line.
  - [X] 2.
 Transfer file from phone to PC.
- - [ ] 3.
+ - [X] 3.
 Transfer file from PC to phone.
- - [ ] 4.
+ - [X] 4.
 Open folder for data transfer like an actual USB drive.
- - [ ] 5.
+ - [X] 5.
 Integrate NFC control with file transfer.
+ - [ ] 6.
+Some finalize, such as UI design, control flow.